 The way you stand is essential in getting an accurate measurement.
 For example, you want to stand in the most natural way possible.
 Be sure not to flex your muscles or puff out your chest.

-If you are the one measuring your chest, it’s best to start one end of the tape in the center of your chest.
-This will make it a lot easier to see your measurement in the mirror.
+If you are the one measuring your chest width, it’s best to start one end of the tape in the center of your chest.
+This will make it a lot easier to see your chest size measurement in the mirror.

 When recording your measurement, avoid looking down at the tape.
 Rather, you want to view it from the mirror.
 Tilting your head down to look can cause the tape to slip ever so slightly, throwing off your measurement.